gregwebs/cloud-dev-machine/README.md

 * Mount a fast local SSD to /mnt/disks/ssd
   * This is not maintained across shutdown and resume

+# Actions

+## Bootstrap

+Logged in via gcloud

+	gcloud auth login

+Storing in GCP is resilient and works across machines.

+	pulumi login gs://$(whoami)-pulumi-dev-machine-state

+Initialize pulumi state.
+Storing in the local fs is faster

+	pulumi login file://state/dev-machine-state

+## Configuration

+When you first run this, it will complain about missing configurations.
+You need to set them with

+	pulumi config set KEY VALUE

+To see all the configurations, run:

+	pulumi config

-# Deploying a dev image
+## Deploying a dev image

 	./just.sh resume

 ./just.sh will download and run `just` if it doesn't exist.
 You can place `just` in your PATH and then run `just` directly.

-# SSH
+## SSH

 	just ssh

 The SSH firewall is set to allow access only to your current ip address and is automatically updated when running commands.

-# Save money
+## Save money

 Save yourself some money when you are done by running

 	just shutdown

-This will preserve your cloud disk but wipe your local SSD.
+This will preserve your cloud disk.
+It will copy your local SSD to the cloud disk (this may take some time).
-When you are back to work:
+When you are ready to work again:

     just resume

+Currently the system disk is not preserved, but resume will re-run all the installer scripts.

-# Save even more
+## Save even more

 If you don't need your disks, run the following to destroy all infrastructure:

 	just destroy

-# Change instance type
+## Change instance type

 Don't want to wait so long for Rust to compile things?